1. Who first discovered the ruins of Harappa?

 Explanation: Harappans extensively used bronze tools and ornaments.

-10. The dockyard of the Harappan Civilization has been found at:
+10. The dockyard of the Harappan Civilization has been found at__________.

 A) Lothal